mlmireles/image-base64/README.md

 # image-base64
-Converts an image file to their base64 encoding
+Encodes and decodes an image file to and from their base64 encoding

+For run, you need to specify an environement:

+- Development (dev)
+- Live (live)

+Example:

+    go build -tags dev
+    go run -tags prod